pedestal/pedestal-docs/documentation/application-overview.md

 a continue function are fed back into the dataflow.
 Messages can either be fed in within the same transaction or placed on the input queue allowing the current transaction to complete.

+### Why Dataflow?

+### Why are there five dataflow functions?

+### Why do dataflow functions take one generic argument?

+It is like the Datomic transaction report

 ## Rendering